Class AudioCue

 obtainInstance

-must be called.
-To change the behavior so that the instance is returned to the pool when it plays completely to the end, usesetRecycleWhenDone(int, boolean)
+releaseInstancemust be called.
+To change the behavior so that the instance is returned to the pool when it plays completely to the end, usesetRecycleWhenDone(int, boolean).When executed, the

-method will be called with an argument ofAudioCueInstanceEvent.Type.OBTAIN_INSTANCE
+AudioCueListener.instanceEventOccurredmethod will be called with an argument ofAudioCueInstanceEvent.Type.OBTAIN_INSTANCE.- Returns:

 - an